teambit/docs/docs/bit-dev.md

 The automated dependency management let component consumers get a simplified process in their projects.
 Instead of checking for updates and creating PRs for the components, they get a ready-made PR with all their updates.
 The PRs are acting as push notifications when changes occur.
 If the repository is associated with a CI / CD process, the PR triggers a CI process, so the user can know upfront if the update causes an app break.
 Library maintainers can track the adoption of new components and their updates and communicate with the project owners if they did not apply the changes in their projects.

+> Version bumping pull requests are only available for bit.dev organizations